All Products

 • To configure lifecycle rules, you must have the oss:PutBucketLifecycle permission.
 To query lifecycle rules, you must have the oss:GetBucketLifecycle permission.
 To clear lifecycle rules, you must have the oss:DeleteBucketLifecycle permission.
 For more information, see Attach a custom policy to a RAM user.

-The following sample code provides examples of lifecycle rules that are configured based on the last modified time and last access time of data.
-To modify lifecycle rules, follow the instructions described in How do I change the configurations of one or more lifecycle rules?
+The following code provides examples of how to set lifecycle rules based on the last modified time and the last access time.
+To modify one or more rules after you set them, see How do I modify one or more lifecycle rule configurations?.

 package main